 MALTA EU FUNDING LAWYERS

+Projects can span various sectors from arts to agriculture, from sports to the property sector and the environment, and have been availed of in Malta and in Gozo.
 The project application is often long and complicated, but we assist clients in drafting their application for funding by providing the necessary information, including the background, justification and equality and sustainability issues, in order to optimise their chances of obtaining funding in a hugely competitive set-up.

 IURIS, Malta EU Funding Lawyers

 IURIS, a Malta EU funding law firm, facilitates partner search through our extensive database and networks and provide project management services throughout the lifetime of the project, thus ensuring compliance with project specifications, regulations, and timelines.